-Similar to having a leaky pipe in your home — which can lead to dangerous mold and ruined floorboards — a leaky gut can create a host of health problems, spurring several inflammatory reactions, including hyper-immunity and autoimmunity.
+This is like having a leaky pipe in your home.
+A leaky pipe can lead to dangerous mold and ruined floorboards.
+Inside your body, a leaky gut can create a host of health problems, including hyper-immunity and autoimmunity.
 (Bischoff, et al., 2014)

-The bottom of this page contains product recommendations.
+The bottom of this page contains product recommendations specific to leaky gut syndrome.
 First, let's learn the science so we understand which to choose.

 Gut healing supplements can support your body’s ability to heal and seal your digestive tract and remedy digestive issues.